Experts reveal their tips for wallpapering a chimney breast to ensure a smart professional finish

 What is the best way to remove wallpaper?

-If your chimney breast has been previously papered you will need to remove the old wallpaper before putting up the new.
+If your chimney breast has been previously papered, you will need to remove the old wallpaper before putting up the new.
 There are several options for removing wallpaper.
-You can take the more manual route where you score the wall and soak with water.
+You can take the more manual route of scoring the wall and soaking it with water.

 The alternative is to use an electric wallpaper steamer like the WAGNER SteamForce Plus at Amazon.
-This method involves less elbow grease and is typically quicker, so we would recommend this option.
-For a more in-depth look at the process make sure to check out our removing wallpaper guide.
+This method involves less elbow grease and is typically quicker, so we recommend it.
+For a more in-depth look at the process, make sure to check out our removing wallpaper guide.

 Get the Homebuilding & Renovating Newsletter